Making the Most of Your Cup of Joe

 Whether it’s a cup of joe to kickstart your day or a chocolate treat on your lunch break, a healthy dose of caffeine can help fuel your daily routine.
 It’s no secret that caffeine is a common choice for boosting energy and focus, affecting both the body and mind, but how much caffeine is too much caffeine?

-Carla Cos, RDN, LD, CDCES, a registered dietitian and member of UT Health Austin’s Integrated Behavioral Health care team, offers guidance one caffeine health to help you maintain a healthy and balanced caffeine intake.
+Carla Cos, RDN, LD, CDCES, a registered dietitian and member of UT Health Austin’s Health Social Work care team, offers guidance on caffeine health to help you maintain a healthy and balanced caffeine intake.

 An Overview of Caffeine